CarstenKoenig/tetris-rust/README.md

 ## Does this work everywhere?

-[Piston](https://github.com/PistonDevelopers/piston/wiki/Frequently-Asked-Questions-(FAQ)) is cross-platform and I had no issue getting it to run under both Linux and Windows (I think I had to fetch some dependencies/dev-libraries for Linux but if you are on Linux this is probably no surprise for you - build it and google for the missing libraries and your distribution and you should find the solution easily).
+[Piston](https://github.com/PistonDevelopers/piston/wiki/Frequently-Asked-Questions-(FAQ)) is cross-platform and I had no issue getting it to run under both Linux and Windows (I think I had to fetch some dependencies/dev-libraries for Linux but if you are on Linux this is probably no surprise for you - build it and google for the missing libraries+your distribution and you should find the solution easily).